 Table 3-1 provides an overview of general environmental management responsibilities during all phases of the mine life for key positions that will be involved in environmental management.
-Other positions not specifically listed in Table 3-1 but who will provide supporting roles include independent environmental monitors, the Independent Tailings Review Board, the TSF qualified person, and other qualified persons and professionals.
+Other positions not specifically listed in Table 3-1 that will provide supporting roles include independent environmental monitors, an Engineer of Record (EOR) for each tailings storage facility and dam, an Independent Tailings Review Board (ITRB), TSF qualified person, geochemistry qualified registered professional (QRP), and other qualified persons and QRPs.